UnitedTraders/NLog.Targets.Sentry/README.md

   </rules>
 </nlog>
 ```
-The package is also available through NuGet as "NLog.Targets.Sentry".
+The package is also available through NuGet as "NLog.Targets.Sentry.Raven".